liuyuweitarek/downgrade-upgrade-colab-python/README.md

 python main.py
 ```

-As proof as concept, I Use Miniconda version 3.8 to create a Python 3.7 environment, which can use both PyTorch 1.7.1 and tensorflow 2.1.0 version here.
+As proof of concept, I use Miniconda version 3.8 to create a Python 3.7 environment, which can use both PyTorch 1.7.1 and tensorflow 2.1.0 version here.

 If have a better approach, feel free to share it with me or submit a PR.
 Thank you!

-Further,
+Furthermore,

 1. How to deal with Colab time limit?